Genmab US, Inc.

 Genmab US, Inc. is an international biotechnology company specializing in the creation and development of differentiated antibody therapeutics for the treatment of cancer.

 In 2019, Genmab partnered with Philadelphia College of Pharmacy to offer a unique one-year Fellowship in Global Medical Affairs.
-In 2021, Genmab expanded the program to a two-year Multidisciplinary Fellowship offering an opportunity to gain experience across three functional areas: Global Medical Affairs, Global Regulatory Affairs, and Clinical Development.
+In 2021, Genmab expanded the program to a two-year Multidisciplinary Fellowship offering an opportunity to gain experience across three functional areas: Global Medical Affairs, Global Drug Safety and Pharmacovigilance, and Clinical Strategy.

 This Fellowship provides the Fellow an opportunity to be involved in pre-launch, launch, and post-launch activities across multiple functions with mentoring from experienced preceptors.